A short-lived blossom… pick them and eat them while you can!

 One utterly delicious way to eat the blossoms is by stuffing them before pan-frying them – as in these pan-fried zucchini flowers with ricotta and garden herbs.

 But I also love to dip them in this super-light beer batter and pan-fry them on their own, without stuffing them.
-Prepared this way, the fritters only take minutes to make, yet they turn into the most succulent and festive hors d’oeuvre or appetizer!
+Prepared this way, the fritters only take minutes to make, yet they turn into the most succulent and festive finger food or appetizer!

 A dry Riesling is magnificent with these light fritters, and it’s a classic pairing to boot.
 The wine’s aromatics pair beautifully with the curried spices, without overpowering the delicate zucchini flowers.
 Cheers!

 Beer-battered zucchini flower fritters with curried tomato coulis

 active time: 20 min

 - 3/4 cup plus 1 tablespoon unbleached all-purpose flour

 - 1/2 teaspoon sea salt

 - 1 extra large egg – lightly beaten